EddyVerbruggen/footplr/README.md

 ```

 ### HMR support
-You can also try this to save a little time:
+You can also try this to save a little time (not available on NativeScript < 5):

 ```bash
 tns run android --hmr